AimVoma/MCNDFS_Java8/readme.md

 * Python Script to refine the logged data and perform statistic metrics
 * Another Python script in order to revisit the refined data and perform visuals on our performance data results

+### Pipeline steps
+* ./run.sh script, intermediate csv files are generated
+    * traverse_vis.py, automatically converting all the .csv data to images(saved locally)
+        * aggregate_vis.py, performs the mean value calculation of all the intermediate files/models

+### Run Command
+./run.sh ( Automatically Generates all the pipeline intermediate steps and outcomes -- Full Automation )

+### Models Average Running Time On Das4
+* 3 hours, 40 mins